Link Search Menu Expand Document

 PyXAI’s graphical interface

 Since V1.0.10, PyXAI’s graphical interface is independent and no longer required, to resolve compatibility issues with PyQt6.
-Of course, you can still manage pictorial explanations without the graphical interface (for this, more information is given in the Visualization page).
+You can still use pictorial explanations without the graphical interface — more information is available on the Visualization page.

 python3 -m pip install pyqt6